ICAEW.com works better with JavaScript enabled.

 Is the tax gap getting bigger?

-In real terms the tax gap has been relatively static.
-However, it did increase significantly between 2020/21 and 2021/22 due in part to the effects of the COVID pandemic and inflation.
-HMRC suggests that it is best to focus on the trend in the percentage tax tap rather than the absolute numbers.
+However, it was lower than its current level before the COVID-19 pandemic (5.3% in 2018/19).
+HMRC suggests that it is best to focus on the trend in the percentage tax gap rather than the absolute numbers.

 How accurate is the tax gap?

 HMRC calculates the tax gap in accordance with the UK Statistics Authority’s code of practice.
-And its work on calculating the tax gap has been praised in the past, including by the International Monetary Fund.
+Its work on calculating the tax gap has been praised in the past, including by the International Monetary Fund.

 Further support